Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Experiments

-The best performance was observed in the full model setting, where all three modalities were incorporated.
-In this configuration, an F1-score of 29.66\% and OA of 86.87\% were obtained.
-This demonstrates that the full integration of question, vision, and description inputs contributes significantly to the model's success.
+The best performance was achieved in the full model setting, where all three modalities were incorporated.
+In this configuration, both F1-score and OA reached their highest values, demonstrating that the comprehensive integration of question, vision, and description inputs contributes substantially to the model’s success.